 From London Court we head to Supreme Court Gardens, where we stumble upon the free Old Court House Law Museum.
 My favourite was the photo album housing historic pictures of Perth before Federation.
 It was far from boring, as the the kids are amused for some time and it also tells the story of the barbaric incarceration of Aborigines on Rottnest Island.

 The Bell Tower

-Okay we got side tracked but we eventually make it down Barrack Street toward the Bell Tower on Riverside Drive.
+Okay we got side tracked but with only 24 hours in Perth we have to make haste down Barrack Street toward the Bell Tower on Riverside Drive.
 Inside the tower, just to the left of the payment register is a pamphlet rack with little booklet called “Your Guide to Perth & Fremantle”.
 On page 3 is a voucher which will get you a $5 discount off each entry into The Bell Tower.
 The discount paid for our milkshakes which we enjoyed afterwards at the cafe just next the Aqua Bar on Barrack Street Jetty.